Skip Navigation

 Thursday, Nov.
 13

-This tabletop exercise is specifically designed to help K–12 schools strengthen their cybersecurity response, coordination, and resilience in real-world scenarios.
+This tabletop exercise is specifically designed to help K-12, special districts, and local governments strengthen their cybersecurity response, coordination, and resilience in real-world scenarios.

 Location: Medford, Oregon